sntioudis/papreca/documentation/examples.md

 - This simulation is a pure kMC simulation.
 The choice of pair_style does not make any difference at all.
 We simply use a hybrid/overlay of two interatomic potentials to produce a half neighbor list (generated from the "lj/cut" potential) as well as a full list (obtained from the "zero" potential).
 - The pair_coeff 1 1 for the "lj/cut" potential is defined to set the sigma value (i.e., 2.84642 Angstroms).
 Such value is used to perform collision searches for the diffusion event (see \ref createDiff, \ref sigoptions, and \ref insigma).
-- A timestep of 1.0e-100 is deployed.
-This is done because we plan on running an MD stage every few kMC stages to output trajectory files.
-Of course, the
-MD stage will solely generate an "xyz" file and will have no effect on the system dynamics (i.e., the %PAPRECA run will be a pure off-lattice kMC simulation).
-This can be justified by the following fact: 1) the chosen timestep value (i.e., 1.0e-100 fs) is beyond the accuracy limits of double, and 2) the trajectory_duration (as in the %PAPRECA input file below) is set to 1.

 For more information regarding the used LAMMPS commands consider visiting the relevant [documentation pages](https://docs.lammps.org/commands_list.html#).